-- 1. Discuss the issue with the Course Coordinator, within one (1) business days of the assigned grade. - 2.
+- 1. Discuss the issue with the Course Coordinator, within one (1) business day of the assigned grade. - 2.
 Discuss the issue with the Course team within two (2) business days of the assigned grade.
 If the Course team is not available, the student may proceed to step 3 below. - 3.
-Submit a formal written grade appeal to the Associate Dean of Academic and Student Affairs within 3 business days of the assigned grade.
+Submit a formal written grade appeal to the Associate Dean of Academic and Student Affairs (undergraduate) or Director, Family Nurse Practitioner Program or Director, Nurse Anesthesia Program (graduate) within 3 business days of the assigned grade.
 Include the Grade Appeal Form. - 4.
-The Associate Dean of Academic and Student Affairs will consult with the Course team members.
-If the Associate Dean of Academic and Student Affairs determines that the student has a basis for a grade appeal and the issue is not resolved, an Ad hoc committee will be appointed within 2 business days of receiving the written grade appeal. - 5.
-The Ad hoc committee will provide a written a recommendation to the Associate Dean of Academic and Student Affairs within 3 business days of forming the committee.
+The Associate Dean (undergraduate) or Director, Family Nurse Practitioner Program or Director, Nurse Anesthesia Program (graduate) will consult with the Course team members.
+If the Associate Dean (undergraduate) or Director, Family Nurse Practitioner Program or Director, Nurse Anesthesia Program (graduate) determines that the student has a basis for a grade appeal and the issue is not resolved, an Ad hoc committee will be appointed within 2 business days of

+- receiving the written grade appeal. - 5.
+The Ad hoc committee will provide a written recommendation to the Associate Dean (undergraduate) or Director, Family Nurse Practitioner Program or Director, Nurse Anesthesia Program (graduate) within 3 business days of forming the committee.
 The Ad hoc grade appeal committee will consist of a chairperson and two additional faculty members who have expertise in the area of the grade appeal. - 6.
-The Associate Dean of Academic and Student Affairs will make the final decision and notify the student via email and certified mail.
+The Associate Dean of Academic and Student Affairs (undergraduate) or Director, Family Nurse Practitioner Program or Director, Nurse Anesthesia Program (graduate) will make the final decision and notify the student via email and certified mail.